WICG/turtledove/FLEDGE_Key_Value_Server_API.md

 The server does not guarantee that the version will always be returned.
 It’s much more likely when the number of keys in a request is small.

-## Server Internal APIs
+## Server Internal APIs and procedures

-The system would provide multiple private APIs, primarily for loading data and user-defined functions whose model is described in detail in the [Key/Value server design explainer](https://github.com/privacysandbox/fledge-docs/blob/main/key_value_service_trust_model.md#support-for-user-defined-functions-udfs), and possibly more in the future.
+The system will provide multiple private APIs and procedures, for loading data and user-defined functions whose model is described in detail in the [Key/Value server design explainer](https://github.com/privacysandbox/fledge-docs/blob/main/key_value_service_trust_model.md#support-for-user-defined-functions-udfs).

-These all are private processes with ACLs controlled by the ad tech operator of the system, for only the operator (and their designated parties) to use.
+These APIs and procedures are ACLs controlled by the ad tech operator of the system, for only the operator (and their designated parties) to use.

-The key/value server code is available on its [Privacy Sandbox github repo](https://github.com/privacysandbox/fledge-key-value-service) which reflects the most recent API and processes.
-As an example, the [data loading guide](https://github.com/privacysandbox/fledge-key-value-service/blob/main/docs/loading_data.md) has specific instructions on how to integrate with the data ingestion process.
-The process may be based on the actual storage medium of the dataset, e.g., the server can read data from data files in a prespecified location.
+The key/value server code is available on its [Privacy Sandbox github repo](https://github.com/privacysandbox/fledge-key-value-service) which reflects the most recent API and procedures.
+As an example, the [data loading guide](https://github.com/privacysandbox/fledge-key-value-service/blob/main/docs/loading_data.md) has specific instructions on integrating with the data ingestion procedure.
+The procedure may be based on the actual storage medium of the dataset, e.g., the server can read data from data files from a prespecified location.

-As the [FLEDGE API](https://github.com/WICG/turtledove/blob/main/FLEDGE.md) describes the client side flow, the APIs and processes related to the server system design and implementation will have the specification posted and updated in the key/value server’s [github repo](https://github.com/privacysandbox/fledge-key-value-service).
+As the [FLEDGE API](https://github.com/WICG/turtledove/blob/main/FLEDGE.md) describes the client side flow, the APIs and procedures related to the server system design and implementation will have the specification posted and updated in the key/value server’s [github repo](https://github.com/privacysandbox/fledge-key-value-service).